The Strategic Timber Transport Scheme (STTS) finances projects that:

 Funding has been awarded to projects in Aberdeenshire, Ayrshire, Argyll & Bute, Highland, Perth & Kinross, Lanarkshire, Stirling and the Scottish Borders.

 Is my project eligible for STTS funding?

-- If your proposal needs felling approval, an environmental impact assessment, or is a collaborative haul route, you should read our guidance note, Planning ahead of your STTS application (PDF 58KB).
+- if your proposal needs felling approval, an environmental impact assessment, or is a collaborative haul route, you should read our guidance note, planning ahead of your STTS application.

 How do I submit a full application for funding?